Ukraine and weapons of mass destruction: Debates about Ukrainian re-nuclearization

+On February 19, 2022, a few days before the Russian invasion of Ukraine, Ukrainian president Volodymyr Zelensky renewed such sentiments at the Munich Security Conference, suggesting that Ukraine could view the Budapest Memorandum as invalid should its security assurances not be met.
+He stated that since 2014 Ukraine had sought consultations with the guarantor states under the Budapest Memorandum three times without success, adding: "This will be the fourth time today that we are going to do this.
+As a President, for the first time, but both Ukraine and I will do this the last time.
+We are initiating, under the Budapest Memorandum, a call for the announced Foreign Minister to have this meeting.
+And if, as a result of this, we are not going to guarantee of defense after this summit, we would think that the Budapest Memorandum is not working, and that all the package decisions of 1994 have been put in question and compromised."

 As of 2022 only three Ukrainian political parties supported bringing back nuclear weapons: Svoboda, Radical Party of Oleh Liashko, and the National Corps.

 In April 2023, former US president Bill Clinton expressed regret at pressuring Ukraine to give up nuclear weapons, in light of the 2014 Russian invasion of Ukraine and escalation of the Russo-Ukrainian War from 2022.

 On 17 October 2024, President Zelenskyy claimed that he told former US president Donald Trump that if Ukraine was unable to secure NATO membership, it would have no option but to reacquire a nuclear arsenal.

 On 13 November 2024, a report by a Ukrainian think tank that advises the Ukrainian government stated that Ukraine could construct a crude nuclear device "within months" if President Trump cut aid to Ukraine.
 Such weapons would use plutonium extracted from spent fuel from Ukraine's nuclear power plants.
 Ukraine's Foreign Ministry responded that Ukraine remains committed to the NPT and does not intend to acquire nuclear weapons.

+A poll conducted in December 2024 by the Kyiv International Institute of Sociology (KIIS) revealed that 73% of Ukrainians surveyed in the poll favored Ukraine obtaining nuclear weapons, with the percentage dropping to 46% if that entailed loss of Western support and sanctions, but rising to 58% if Ukraine could hold out until obtaining nuclear weapons.